Arrays and Lists in SQL Server

 SET CONTEXT_INFO @b

-SET CONTEXT_INFO is different from all other SET commands, as the effect of it is not reverted when the scope exists.
+SET CONTEXT_INFO is different from all other SET commands, as the effect of it is not reverted when the scope exits.
 Then to retrieve the execution-time for the call, I used this procedure:

 CREATE PROCEDURE get_clientms @clientms int OUTPUT,